Abandoned Well Sealing

 This partnership program involves Ducks Unlimited Canada and the Turtle Mountain Conservation District to ensure long-term conservation and/restoration of wetland habitat on private land surrounding Whitewater Lake and Killarney pothole areas.

-TMCD owns several pastures in the district that may from time to time be available for rent for a 2-3 year period.
+TMCD owns several pastures in the district that may be available for rent for a 2-3 year period.